austinharms/Wii-Darts/README.md

 # Wii Darts
+## This project is not and will not be maintained
 A proof of concept darts game for the Wii
 This project is simply some code I wrote to play with the Wii and see how it works
 Contains basic gameplay mechanics and placeholder models